 Blair Horner: New York Needs To Bolster Its Voting System

-Public participation in New York’s elections continues its downward trend.
-New York State had a “voting eligible population” of nearly 13 million in 2012.
-The state Board of Elections reports that nearly 11 million New Yorkers are considered “actively” registered to vote.
-That means that roughly 2 million eligible citizens were not actively registered to vote.
+New York State had a “voting eligible population” of about 13.5 million in 2014.
+The state Board of Elections reports that nearly 11 million New Yorkers are considered registered to vote.
+That means that roughly 2.5 million eligible citizens were not registered to vote.

-And in order to help boost voter participation, the state should allow New Yorkers to register and vote on Election Day.
+In addition, in New York State, voters are typically required to register 25 days before an election – well before most voters tune into the election debates.
+The state should allow New Yorkers to register and vote on Election Day.
 Each year, just as interest in elections and candidates begins to peak, potential voters find that the deadline for registering to vote has already passed.
 Such a system would dramatically increase voting rates.
 Voter participation rates in “same-day” states are traditionally among the highest in the country.

 Blair Horner is the Legislative Director of the New York Public Interest Research Group.